-Why Bring a Backpacking Survival Kit
+Why You Need a Backpacking Survival Kit

 Even the smallest trips you take should be prepared for.
 A small backpacking survival kit can be the catch-all for the mayhem and mishaps that will occur.
 Assuming that backpacking does not come with associated risks is just foolish.
-Any seasoned backpacker can tell you that hiccups are a part of being on the trail, and that you need to be ready for them.
-It can be as small as an inconvenient rain storm, or as bad as a standoff with a bear.
+Any seasoned backpacker can tell you that hiccups are a part of being on the trail and that you need to be ready for them.
+It can be as small as an inconvenient rainstorm, or as bad as a standoff with a bear.
 Being prepared for the worst isn’t just for home or work- SHTF can happen no matter where you are or what you are doing.

 Knowing your area and gathering information before you go backpacking is one big step that sometimes gets overlooked.
 Before you go to any new trail, learn a little about the flora and fauna of the area.
 Make sure you get the weather forecast before you depart and are ready for any changes.
 Preparedness starts with information gathering and ends with practice- which we will touch on later.